evuraan/MythicalMythTV/maestro/README.md

   -mythBE string
     	MythTV Backend and Port (default "127.0.0.1:6544") -onTheFly
-    	enable on the fly encoding.
-Ffmpeg must be available in PATH See more at https://github.com/evuraan/MythicalMythTV/tree/main/maestro#video-processing -pickupFolder string
+    	enable on the fly encoding. ffmpeg must be available in PATH.
+    	See more at https://github.com/evuraan/MythicalMythTV/tree/main/maestro#video-processing -pickupFolder string
     	folder containing playable video files and thumbnails (default "/var/lib/mythtv/recordings")